 Precautions for parties

 If you’re hosting a party or overnight visitors, plan ahead to keep your pets safe and make the experience less stressful for everyone.

-Watch the exits.
-Even if your pets are comfortable around guests, make sure you watch them closely, especially when people are entering or leaving your home.
+- Watch the exits.
+Even if your pet is comfortable around guests, make sure you watch them closely, especially when people are entering or leaving your home.
 While you’re welcoming hungry guests and collecting coats, your pet may make a break for it and become lost outdoors.

-Watch your pets around festive decorations.
+- Watch your pets around festive decorations.
 Special holiday displays or candles are attractive to pets as well as people.
 Never leave a pet alone in an area with a lit candle; it could result in a fire.
-Other decorations like ornamental corn cobs and plastic or fabric leaves can cause intestinal blockages or even perforate an animal’s intestine if eaten.
+Other decorations like ornamental corn cobs and plastic or fabric leaves can cause choking or intestinal blockage if eaten.

-Your pet needs a health certificate from your veterinarian if you’re traveling across state lines or international borders, whether by air or car.
-Learn the requirements for any states you will visit or pass through, and schedule an appointment with your veterinarian to get the needed certificate within the timeframes required by those states.
+Your pet may need a health certificate from your veterinarian if you’re traveling across state lines or international borders, whether by air or car.
+Learn the requirements for any states or countries you will visit or pass through, and schedule an appointment with your veterinarian to get the needed certificate within the timeframes required by those destinations.

 Never leave pets alone in vehicles, even for a short time, regardless of the weather.

 Talk with your veterinarian if you’re traveling by air and considering bringing your pet with you.
-Air travel can put pets at risk, especially short-nosed dogs.
+Certain pets, such as short-nosed dogs and cats, may have difficulty with air travel.
 Your veterinarian is the best person to advise you regarding your own pet’s ability to travel.

 Pack for your pet as well as yourself if you’re going to travel together.
-In addition to your pet’s food and medications, this includes bringing medical records, information to help identify your pet if it becomes lost, first aid supplies, and other items.
+In addition to your pet’s food and medications, bring your pet’s medical records, information to help identify your pet if they become lost, first aid supplies, and other items.
 Refer to the Traveling with Your Pet FAQ for a more complete list.